radj307/307lib/docs/optlib-argument-parser.md

   - A string that is directly appended to the argument, seperated by a single equals sign `=`.
     Strings that include space characters can also be specified as long as they are enclosed with quotation marks, i.e. `="my string"`
   - A **Parameter** immediately following the argument. *(Options and flags can never be captured)*

+Arguments that are not specifically allowed to capture *cannot capture under any circumstances.*
+In the event that a user attempts to force a non-capturing option or flag to capture a string by appending `=...` to it, the string is inserted into the argument list as a Parameter instead.

 #### Note for Developers